Patenting an invention starts with a Prior Art Search and Patentability Evaluation

 Prior art disclosure makes an invention obvious.
-However, no prior art disclosure only may make an invention non-obvious.
+However, no prior art disclosure may not make an invention non-obvious.
 For instance, when no prior art alone discloses an invention, a combination of prior art may still make the invention obvious to a person with skill in the art.

 What does “Prior Art” mean?

+Patenting step one search finds the prior art.
 Prior art is all information available to the public in any form before the date of invention that might be relevant to claims of novelty and non-obviousness.
 In other words, prior art is any disclosure relevant to claims of originality.
 Thus, any similar disclosure of a patent claim prevents patentability.
 The prior art is any patent, patent application, or non-patent literature that discloses an idea or invention.
 Disclosing means describes, or shows, how to make and use it.

+The patenting step one search includes database sources from all over the world.
 Prior art can come from anywhere around the world.
 In addition, prior art from any areas or arts may be relevant to the claims of an invention even if for a different purpose or use.

 What does “Art” mean?

+For patenting step one search we need to identify the art of the invention.
 The art an invention belongs to is the technical area to which the invention pertains, or with which it is most nearly connected.
 What the invention is determines the art.
 The technical area(s) an invention is classified into for examination and indexing are frequently similar sounding.
 For instance, if an invention’s classification included words like toys and games, the art is “making toys and games.”

 The “Art” matters because the description from a patent application must enable a person, having ordinary skill in the art, to make and use the invention.
 For instance, if the invention were a new toy, a person having ordinary skill in the art of making toys and games would need to be able to make and use the invention from the description submitted with the patent application.